Christian-Fredericksen/ruby-objects-has-many-lab-online-web-pt-120919/README.md

 - Build out the has many/belongs to relationship between two classes.
 - Build methods that use the has many/belongs to relationship between two classes.
-- Use a class variable to track data about a class.
+- Use a class variable tj track data about a class.
 - Build a class method to expose data stored in a class variable.

 ## Instructions